-Note: Amounts in the table above are presented in thousands of US dollars.
+Note: Amounts in the table above are presented in thousands of US dollars in relation to Campo Morado operations.
 These amounts were translated into US dollars using the average foreign exchange rate or the true US dollar amounts if available.